Fuburian/Fuburian.github.io/essays/howToBeRacist.md

 # How to be Racist: A Quick Guide for the Socially Impaired

-<p> My disappointment is immeseaurable and my day is ruined. that is how I feel about this article, if it could even be called such.
+My disappointment is immeseaurable and my day is ruined. that is how I feel about this article, if it could even be called such.
 It reads more like an enlightened racist's manifesto on minorities than an actual guide on smart question asking.
 I can barely bring myself to even write about this tirade, because of the sheer distaste it leaves in my mouth.
 First off, you do not call people seeking help "losers".
 Secondly, Mr. Raymond has completely disregarded the various circumstances people find themselves in.
-Thirdly, the actual commentary used in this article *reeks* of racism. </p>
+Thirdly, the actual commentary used in this article *reeks* of racism.

   <p>Yes, I remember very well when my first grade teacher called me a loser for asking why 3 by 3 was 9.
 By utilizing this type of analogy, Mr. Raymond has cleanly divided people into two distinct groups: "The acceptable" and the "Undesireable" and has whole heartedly commented that one is inferior to the other.
 "In particular, we throw away questions from people who appear to be losers in order to spend our question-answering time more efficiently, on winners."